 Please complete the following application answering all questions.
-Then compile with supporting letters of recommendation and other documentation into one document and email to the AACC CPOCT Division at [email protected].
-The completed packet must be received by May 31, 2022 to be considered for the current year’s award.
+Then compile with supporting letters of recommendation and other documentation into one document and email to the the Association for Diagnostics & Laboratory Medicine (ADLM) CPOCT Division at [email protected].
+The completed packet must be received by May 31, 2023 to be considered for the current year’s award.

 Requirements for Letters of Recommendation